gabriel-inf/oscars-newtech/doc/source/userdoc/plumbing_doc.rst

 OSCARS 1.0 is designed to seamlessly adapt to a user's changing service requirements.
 More importantly, OSCARS 1.0 has been designed with a focus on introducing a novel service suite never before offered on a such a large-scale or commercial system.
 By focusing on the cutting-edge at inception, new and emerging communication paradigms from academia and industry alike will be easily adopted in OSCARS!

-The :doc:`pce_doc` is responsible for computing the routes necessary to construct the circuit reservation.
+The :ref:`pce_doc` is responsible for computing the routes necessary to construct the circuit reservation.
 If the user specifies multiple pipes with different parameters or service requirements, each pipe is handled independently.
 For example, a request consisting of two unique pipes, where one pipe specifies *Service A*, and the other specifies *Service B*, both pipes will be satisfied without interference from the other's service.